 All TAG DAY clothing must meet the GCA standards of dress as found in the Parent/Student Handbook.
-No hats are permitted.
+No hats are permitted to be worn in the building.
 Any student dressed inappropriately will be asked to call home to attain appropriate attire.
 This violation may forfeit your right in future TAG DAYS.